 The Petroleum Safety Authority Norway issues Acknowledgements of Compliance for the following mobile facilities registered in a national ships' register: drilling facilities, living quarters facilities, facilities for production, storage and offloading, facilities for drilling, production, storage and offloading as well as well intervention facilities.
-The Acknowledgement of Compliance will be issued following an application from the owner, shipping company and/or the party responsible for operating such a facility.
+The Acknowledgement of Compliance will be issued following an application from the party responsible for operating such a facility, without being an operator.